-15. Each MIDI Control must be trained once for a new physical controller.
-Click the "three dots" button for a control in the MIDI Controls list and choose Learn midi, then move a knob or other physical control.
+16. Each MIDI Control must be trained once for a new physical controller.
+Double-click on the name of the MIDI control and then move a knob or other physical control.
+You can also enter Learn mode for a control by clicking the "three dots" button to the right of a control and choosingLearn midi.

-16. When MIDI events from the physical control arrive, the item lights up in the MIDI Input Devices and Controls lists, and the events that came in will be displayed at the top of the window.
+17. When MIDI events from the physical control arrive, the item lights up in the MIDI Input Devices and Controls lists, and the events that came in will be displayed at the top of the window.